morrolinux/mpradio/README.md

 I'll post the source code once it's mature enough, but you can test an alpha (0.2) version [here](http://www.mediafire.com/file/awu3r50z5gz3363/mpradio_remote-0.2.apk)

 NB: I haven't handled all corner conditions yet, so crashes may occour.
+(Make sure your Bluetooth is on and your Pi is paired, before even starting the app)

 Screenshots: